- Contact Us

 At Poisson, Poisson & Bower, PLLC, we know what it takes to mount a viable workers’ compensation claim in North Carolina.
 We can help protect an employee’s rights and negotiate with the insurer for maximum compensation.

-If you were injured on the job, talk to an experienced lawyer with Poisson, Poisson & Bower, PLLC.
+If you were injured on the job, talk to an experienced workers’ compensation lawyer at Poisson, Poisson & Bower, PLLC.
 Contact us now for a free case review to talk about your workplace accident.

 Types of Accidents at Work in North Carolina